-Figure 52 Video Intercom.
+Figure 51 Video Intercom.
 VoIP Calls.

-▶ Default Ringtone: allows selecting the sound Z41 COM will emit when a call from an outdoor unit is received.
+- Default Ringtone: allows selecting the sound Z41 COM will emit when a call from an outdoor unit is received.
 There are seven different ringtones available.
-The ringtone selected in this parameter will be the one applied after downloading, but it can be modified later from the configuration page.

-- Outdoor Unit n: checkbox that enables a new tab with the same name in the left menu where each video intercom is configured (see section 3.3).
-The following objects are also enabled: - "[VoIP] "Do Not Disturb" Mode": 1-bit object to activate or deactivate the do not disturb mode. - "[VoIP] Ringtone Volume": 1-byte object to change the ringtone volume (0-100%). - "[Video Intercom] Ringtone": 1-byte object to change the ringtone of a call made from an external unit.
+The ringtone selected in this parameter will be the one applied after downloading, but it can be modified later from the configuration page. - Number of tones: allows selecting the number of tones that Z41 will sound when a call from an outdoor unit is received. - Outdoor Unit n: checkbox that enables a new tab with the same name in the left menu where each video intercom is configured (see section 3.3).
+The following objects are also enabled: - "[VolP] "Do Not Disturb" Mode": 1-bit object to activate or deactivate the do not disturb mode. - "[VolP] Ringtone Volume": 1-byte object to change the ringtone volume (0-100%). - "[Video Intercom] Ringtone": 1-byte object to change the ringtone of a call made from an external unit.
 Seven values available: 0 = Ringtone 1; 1 = Ringtone 2; ...; 6 = Ringtone 7. - "[Video Intercom] Synchronization": 14-byte object for sharing information between different Z41 COM linked to the same GetFace IP.
 Therefore, this object should be linked to the same group address in each Z41 COM that require to be synchronized.